Thomas Hanbury: China

 From 1849 Hanbury worked for the tea brokers William James Thompson & Sons in Mincing Lane, London.
 In 1853 he travelled to Shanghai, which had opened to foreign commerce in 1843.
 With three partners and with the financial backing of his uncle, he started Hanbury & Co., merchants in silk and tea.
 The partnership dissolved in 1857, and Hanbury and Frederick Bower entered into a new one, Bower, Hanbury & Co., which diversified into currency trading and cotton broking.
 Hanbury became extremely wealthy, and was the largest holder of property in Shanghai.

 Hanbury arrived in China at a time of widespread civil unrest.
 In 1854 there were five separate rebellions within the country: the Nien Rebellion, the Red Turban Rebellion (1854–1856), the Miao Rebellion, the Small Knife Society and the vast Taiping Rebellion (1850–64), which has been described as the "most gigantic man-made disaster" of the nineteenth century.
 The Taiping rebels had taken Shanghai in 1851, but lost it to Qing dynasty forces in January 1853.
 The Small Knife Society occupied old Shanghai and many surrounding villages from 1854 to February 1855.

 The European residents of Shanghai lived in self-governing settlements or concessions outside the city walls, in physical and social isolation from the local population.
 Hanbury took the unusual step of learning Mandarin Chinese.
 He travelled within the country and was soon trusted and respected by local people.
 When he finally left Shanghai in 1871, his Chinese acquaintances and friends brought him so many parting gifts that he begged them to stop.

 Hanbury was a member of the Anglo-American Municipal Council of Shanghai and helped set up a hospital and plant gardens in the concession.
 He was a director of the first railway line to be built in China, the short-lived Woosung Railway.
 The first telegraph message from Shanghai to Hong Kong was sent from his office.

 Hanbury financed the Eurasia School in the 1880s and later renamed it the Hanbury Schools for Boys and Girls, which were precursors to Shanghai Shixi High School.

 La Mortola

 Hanbury visited Europe between 1866 and 1869, and in 1867 travelled on the Côte d'Azur.
 He saw and purchased the abandoned villa of the Orengo di Roccasterone family at Mortola, where he planned to make a botanical garden with the help of his brother Daniel.

-Hanbury married Katharine Aldham Pease (1842–1920) of Westbury-on-Trym, now a suburb of Bristol, in 1868.
+Hanbury married Katharine Aldam Pease (1842–1920) of Westbury-on-Trym, now a suburb of Bristol, in 1868.
 They travelled to China in 1869, where Hanbury wound up his business, and returned to live at La Mortola in 1871.
 The Orengo villa was restored, and Daniel had already begun planting the gardens, which eventually extended over 18 of the 45 hectares of the estate, and came to be known as the Giardini Botanici Hanbury.
 The couple had four children: Cecil, Horace, Daniel and Hilda.